Conveyancing - First time buyer - Moving home - Buying a home

 Step 4: Submit property information forms promptly

-It is very important to fill these forms out correctly and on time.
+It is very important to complete (or review) these forms correctly and on time.
 Doing this helps avoid delays later on.
-When you provide thorough and quick answers, your conveyancer has everything they need to work efficiently and answer any questions from the other side.
+When sellers provide thorough and quick answers, conveyancers have everything they need to work efficiently and answer any questions from the other side.
+Make sure to carefully review, complete and send these forms back to your conveyancer as soon as you can, especially if you are concerned about conveyancing taking too long further down the line.

 Step 5: Arrange your property survey early